stacks-network/docs/src/pages/understand-stacks/best-practices.md

 ## Hardware and OS requirements

 - A 64-bit CPU running at at least 1 GHz is _highly_ recommended (but not strictly required)
-- You will need ~250MB RAM and ~10 GB disk free.
+- You will need ~250 MB RAM and ~10 GB disk free.
 Do **not** attempt to use a network-attached disk for this.
 - You should have at least 30,000 inodes free in your filesystem.
 Unless you are using a very small VM image, you almost certainly have enough (you can check with `df -i`).
 - TCP port 6264 should be open and support bidirectional traffic.
 If you want to use SSL, then port 6263 should be open.
 - A reliable Internet connection of DSL-like quality or higher